 *His name is nowhere on it to indicate it was donated in his honor.
 Also, he’s battling cancer; he hasn’t died from it.

 **Some lady just walked in, came to the area I’m in, gestured towards the fireplace, and snorted in derision.
 I rolled my eyes, and she said “They always get what they want.”
-I don’t know who it is, or why they wanted it, but I can’t disagree and say she’s wrong, per se…?
+I don’t know what it is they wanted, or who they are, but I can’t disagree and say she’s wrong, per se…?

 ***Two MORE ladies came in to look at and talk about the controversial fireplace.

-***It appears they left a receipt on it.
+***It appears there was a receipt left on it.
 Or invoice of some sort.
 Who gives a gift with the price tag still on it?